ABOUT THE SCULPTURE PARK

 Before that Karun worked with the United Nations artist ambassador program based in Kenya, planning major public concerts in Rio (Brazil), Shanghai (China), and Istanbul (Turkey).
 More recently Karun designed a large display unit for exhibition at an international conference in Kuala Lumpur (Malaysia), which explored the use of the arts within an experimental ‘Youth Peace Laboratory’ in Colombia.
 Karun Koernig holds a master’s degree in International Relations from Cambridge University, with a specialization in cultural diplomacy and soft power.

-James Fox: Education Programme Director
+Dr. James Fox: Educational Programme Director Emeritus

-Dr James Fox is British art historian and BAFTA nominated broadcaster.
-He is a Research Fellow in History of Art at the University of Cambridge, specializing in 20th century art.
-Fox is also a BBC Arts television presenter, with past programmes including The Art of Japanese Life (2017), Who’s Afraid of Conceptual Art?
-(2016) and A History of Art in Three Colours (2012).
-He was selected as one of Apollo Magazine’s ’40 Under 40′: the ‘most talented and inspirational young people who are driving forward the art world today’.
-Fox heads up the educational programme at the Jeffrey Rubinoff Sculpture Park, convenes an annual forum, oversees the JRSP Postdoctoral Award Program, and is the editor in chief for our major publication series on Art and Knowledge.
+Dr. James Fox is a British art historian, BAFTA-nominated broadcaster, and Research Fellow in History of Art at the University of Cambridge, specializing in twentieth-century art.
+He is also a BBC Arts television presenter, with past programmes including The Art of Japanese Life (2017), Who’s Afraid of Conceptual Art?
+(2016), and A History of Art in Three Colours (2012).
+He was selected as one of Apollo Magazine’s “40 Under 40”: the “most talented and inspirational young people who are driving forward the art world today.”

 John McGillivray: Park Maintenance